awsdocs/amazon-eks-user-guide/doc_source/configure-cw.md

 1. Create a YAML file\.
 In this example, it is named `collector-config-cloudwatch.yaml`\.

-1. Apply the YAML file with the command:
+1. Apply the YAML file using the command:

    ```
    kubectl apply -f collector-config-cloudwatch.yaml